Keyboard shortcuts

 Appendix

-This page will help you add patterns in Linklever.
+This page will help you add regular expressions in Linklever.

-In Linklever, patterns are regular expressions (regexes), but you don't have to understand them to use Linklever.
+Regular expressions (regexes) can be tricky, but you don't have to understand them to use them in Linklever.
 Instead, you can customize the examples here, or you can ask an AI like ChatGPT to create them for you.

 Examples